top of page

 ABOUT ME

-I wok in biopharmaceutical industry in early Research and Development focused on neurodegeneration.
+I am a biomedical scientist in the US biopharma industry working in Alzheimer's Disease and Intestinal Bowel Disease.
 Before transitioning to my current position, I was a post-doctoral fellow with Dr. George Q. Daley, Dean of Harvard Medical School and Professor in the Stem Cell Program at Boston Children's Hospital.
 I was a graduate student, from 2009-2014, with Dr. Brian D. Strahl in the Department of Biochemistry and Biophysics at the University of North Carolina at Chapel Hill.
 I received my undergraduate degree in B.Sc Human Biology (Major: Biochemistry) from the All India Institute of Medical Sciences, New Delhi, India, and my Masters in Life Sciences from the Jawaharlal Nehru University, New Delhi, India.

-Broadly speaking, my scientific interests encompass how cells receive, process, and respond to extrinsic and intrinsic signals.
-Of particular interest to me, is the fine-tuning of temporal and spatial control of gene expression and genome function through regulation of chromatin structure and function.
-I am interested in how chromatin structure is regulated by interactions (functional and molecular) between DNA and histone modifications, transcription factors, and signaling molecules to control cell fates and cell states.
-One could define this as 'epigenetics' (see relevant commentaries here and here).
+My scientific interests broadly encompass how cells receive, process, and respond to both extrinsic and intrinsic signals.
+I am particularly interested in the fine-tuning of temporal and spatial control over gene expression and genome function through the regulation of chromatin structure and function.
+Specifically, I focus on how chromatin structure is regulated by functional and molecular interactions between DNA and histone modifications, transcription factors, and signaling molecules that collectively control cell fates and states.
+This field of study is commonly defined as 'epigenetics' (see relevant commentaries here and here).
+Over the years, I have become interested in human genetics, human "knock-outs", genome-wide association studies and applications of machine-learning in target discovery & validation.

 I have extensive expertise in studying fundamental molecular and cellular mechanisms, their dysfunction in diseases (e.g. cancer, cancer predisposition, autoimmunity, and neuro-inflammation), and novel strategies to target these mechanisms in disease conditions.
-In service of these goals, I use various model systems: human cell lines, induced pluripotent stem cells (iPS cells), mice, and primary patient-derived cells.
+In service of these goals, I use various model systems: human cell lines, induced pluripotent stem cells (iPS cells), mice, primary patient-derived cells, and microphysiological systems aka "organs-on-chips".
 Please see the publications section to get a flavor of my science.
-In addition to scientific R&D, I am interested in the business side of biopharma especially venture-backed company creation, venture capital, and business development.
+In addition to scientific R&D, I am interested in the business side of biopharma, especially venture-backed company creation, venture capital, and business development.

 bottom of page